-If you made it to this page, you’re probably an educated consumer looking for a quality massage therapist.
-Great!
+Hi!
+Thanks for being an educated consumer looking for a quality massage therapist.

 I graduated from college with a degree in Liberal Studies and the skills to do almost nothing (except manage the Taco Bell on campus).
 I landed in a retail pharmacy setting and stayed there for 7 years, learning about people, medicine and health care in general.
-I also learned that: 1. wellness care is way better than illness care and 2.
-I didn’t want to help people under the constraints of insurance.
-So off I went to Bancroft School of Massage Therapy for the best massage training you can get in New England.
+I also learned that wellness care is way better than illness care.